radiant-rstats/docker/postgres/postgres-connect.md

-Start the `rsm-msba-spark` computing container to also start postgresql.
+Starting the `rsm-msba-spark` computing container also starts a postgresql server running on your machine.
 You can connect to the database from R using the code chunk below.

 ```r